Rspack Integration

 Rspack typically provides:

-- Lower memory usage
+- Lower memory usage in most reported cases

 Migration Checklist